Pick a Harem anime protagonist. Any Harem anime protagonist.

 James Hunt in biopic Rush2013, who allegedly slept with over 5,000 women in his lifetime.

-Nawat Crow in Tamora Pierce's Trickster Books.
+Nawat Crow in Tamora Pierce's Song of the Lioness.
 His innocence is compounded by the fact that...well, he's a transformed crow and, in the beginning, misinterpreted kissing as mate-feeding and thought that a reasonable way to substantially increase the number of available warriors was to continuously mate and have nestlings.
 The fact that he's adorable doesn't hurt either.

 In Simon Hawke's The Reluctant Sorcerer trilogy, women far and wide find the main character endearing to no end, because his nature strikes them smack-dab in their maternal instinct.